EslamElshahawi/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home : Changes your current directory to home 3-listfiles : lists files and directorys in long format 4-listmorefiles : lists all files and directories in long format
+2-bring_me_home : Changes your current directory to home 3-listfiles : lists files and directorys in long format 4-listmorefiles : lists all files and directories in long format 5-listfilesdigitonly : lists all files with numeric UIDs and GIDs